top-banner-mineralsassist.jpg

 How to preserve minerals in food?

-The main losses of minerals in food generally come from the way in which food is handled - the majority of mineral loss coming through leaching, that is, the minerals are lost washed away by the water.
-A better way to preserve the mineral content in food would be to choose fast-cooking methods like stir-frying, or procedures that do not involve immersing the food in water for a long time such as steaming, or microwaving.
+The main losses of minerals in food generally come from the way in which food is handled - the majority of mineral loss comes through leaching, that is, the minerals are lost and washed away by water.
+A better way to preserve the mineral content in food would be to choose fast-cooking methods like stir-frying, or procedures that do not involve immersing the food in water for a long time, such as steaming or microwaving.

 Read more about what minerals are and how much to consume